farazf97/goodgrowthlimited-test/README.md

 - Blends naturally with existing page content
 - Respects visitor privacy (no personal data collected)

-(Due to technical issues, the search service is temporarily unavailable.)

-Here's a clear **README section** for running the code as a Chrome snippet:

 ---

 ## 🚀 How to Run (Chrome Snippet)